besch/youtube-dubbing-server/ARCHITECTURE.md

 ## 7. TODOs / Pending Items

 - **Review Client-Side Audio Chunk Triggering:** The client needs a robust way to trigger `generateAudioChunk` on demand (for seek/playback continuation).
 Needs a dedicated client-callable action.
 - **Review/Refine Error Handling:** Ensure errors in internal actions consistently lead to a `failed` status update via RPC.
 Review Supabase Function error paths.
+The retry mechanism relies on this for client-initiated retries.
+- **Client-Side Retry UI:** The mobile app and Chrome extension need UI elements (e.g., a "Retry" button) when a processing target enters a `failed` state, allowing the user to trigger `initiateVideoProcessingJob` again for the failed targets.
 - **Regenerate Supabase Types:** Update `database.types.ts` in `server` and `mobile` to reflect latest schema (including the new SQL function).
-- **Testing:** Thoroughly test the end-to-end backend processing flow with concurrent requests and various language/voice combinations.
+- **Testing:** Thoroughly test the end-to-end backend processing flow with concurrent requests and various language/voice combinations, including the new retry logic for failed jobs.
 - Review/configure Supabase Storage policies.
 - Review/improve logging across all services.
 - **Client-Side Logic:** Implement client-side logic in the mobile app to: